sacherjj/array_devices/README.md

 All capabilities in programming data sheet are supported.

-This has been developed in Python 2.7 32-bit on Windows 7 64-bit.
+This has been developed in Python 2.7 32-bit and Python 3.3 32-bit
+on Windows 7 64-bit.
 I will try to test on Linux, but don't expect issues.
-All that I'm doing is pretty vanilla Python.

-It IS NOT currently compatible with Python 3.
-I know the __init__.py import needs changed and I believe some of the bytearray style handling needs to be updated.
-This is not currently a priority, but willing to accept pull requests.

 ## Possible Program Mode Timing Issues
 Note: When using program mode, I have noticed on both of my TekPower 3710A